Many individuals use multivitamins regularly, believing that they have a variety of health advantages.

 Some studies have even shown that consuming large dosages of certain vitamins and minerals may be hazardous to health, increasing the likelihood of certain illnesses, such as kidney stones and birth abnormalities.

-Additionally, many multivitamins include high amounts of minerals that are not necessary in big quantities.
+Additionally, many multivitamins include high amounts of minerals that are not necessary in large quantities.
 For example, most multivitamins include considerable levels of vitamin A, which may be dangerous in excessive doses.

-This may be especially troublesome for persons who eat a diet that is heavy in vitamin A-rich foods, such as liver and dairy products.
+This may be especially troublesome for people who eat a diet that is heavy in vitamin A-rich foods, such as liver and dairy products.

 Furthermore, there is some evidence to indicate that multivitamins may interfere with the absorption of some medicines, such as blood thinners, and may potentially raise the risk of certain adverse effects.